 - Cover with filtered water and bring almost to a boil, then turn off the heat.
 Let sit roughly an hour, when the rhubarb should be quite soft.

-- Add a big dollop of all-fruit jam for each 2 cups of rhubarb, then add sugar, honey or other sweetener to taste.
+- Add a big dollop of all-fruit jam for each 2 cups of rhubarb, then add sugar, honey, stevia, or other sweetener to taste.
 If you have extra strawberries, they could be added for sweetening also.
-Remember the final leather will be sweeter than the sauce, so keep it on the tart side.
+Remember the final leather will be quite a bit sweeter than the sauce, so keep it on the tart side.

 - You can use some of the extra liquid from the pot for thinning out the sauce if it’s very thick.

 - If you have a dehydrator, use the leather-making discs over the grates on the trays; spray or brush lightly with oil to keep the leather from sticking.
-(This is the dehydrator I use, great price as of this writing.
+(This is the dehydrator I use.
 Go in on with a friend or two and save a little money and storage space.)
 Spread sauce about 1/4″ thick and set the temperature to 130 degrees and let run for about 4 hours.
 Check that it’s dried into leather but is still pliable; allow to dehydrate further if some parts are still sauce rather than leather.

 - (If you don’t have a dehydrator, you can use a cookie sheet and your oven on very low heat.
 Instructions here.)